bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 * Allwinner F1C100s SoC
 	* ARM926EJ-S CPU @ 533 MHz
 	* 32 MB DDR (64 MB with pin-compatable F1C200s)
+	* Runs Linux!
+A recent version of Linux!
 * 2.3" IPS TFT
 	* 320 by 240 pixel resolution
 	* ILI9342 controller (SPI)
 * USB 2.0 over USB-A connector
+	* 5V to devices
 * 48-key Keyboard
 	* Yes, you can type any character you want
 * microSD card for storage
 * 2x AAA NiMH battery
 	* The battery life is long enough
-	* Charge over USB C
+	* Charge over USB C @ 500mA

 ## Design & Expansion

 The biggest question is the Linux SoC.
 For this I chose the [Allwinner F1C100s](https://linux-sunxi.org/F1C100s), an ARM9 core running at 533MHz with an integrated 32MB of DDR (the F1C200s bumps the memory up to 64MB and is drop-in pin compatible).
 This is the same chip used in a now-discontinued dev board, the Lichee Pi Nano, and [I have Buildroot running on this chip](https://github.com/bbenchoff/NixDevice) thanks to the efforts of others.
 It boots from an SD card and puts a terminal on a SPI display.
-Everything kinda just works.
+Everything kinda just works thanks to [some very cool people working on the sunxi stuff for Linux](https://linux-sunxi.org/F1C100s).

 The keyboard was not as easy, as a suite of tact switches would be expensive both in material cost and assembly cost.
 Instead, I'm using a [silicone membrane keyboard](https://bbenchoff.github.io/pages/keyboard.html), much like what you would find on a TV remote control.
 Because the electrical connections for the keyboard is printed on the circuit board, this type of keyboard is essentially free.
 Or a little less than $1 in quantites greater than a few thousand or so.

+The silicone membrane keyboard does come with a drawback -- it requires a plastic enclosure.
+My enclosure is a two-piece clamshell snap-fit design requiring no tools to assemble or disassemble.
+The cost is about $1 in quantity, and will be screen printed with alt keyboard combinations above each key.

 The battery is slightly more challenging, as using lithium cells would mean more stringent requirements re: shipping and transport.
 Instead of lithium cells, I'll be using AAA NiMH cells.
+While providing less overall power per unit mass of lithium, it's significantly less expensive than lithium.
+This design can also be modified for AA NiMH cells for more than twice the runtime at the expense of a slightly thicker enclosure.

 ![Silicone Membrane Keyboard](/images/Linux/Back.png)

 The 'back' of the device contains all the ports.
 These include a USB Type-A port, where you can easily attach a WiFi or Bluetooth adapter, USB keyboard, webcam, or really *any other device*. lsusb works, so have fun with that.

-Additionally, the storage on this device is through a SD card --
+Additionally, the storage on this device is through a SD card -- I've sourced a few 8GB cards and they work fine, but at scale 32GB or 64GB are more readily available.
+This is the second most expensive line item in the BOM, coming in at about $2/each at quantity 10,000.

 ![Board Layout](/images/Linux/Board.png)

+The PCB is a simple 2-layer board.
+There's really nothing novel here except the contact pads for the silicone membrane keyboard.

 ## Does it really cost $15?